SeasonDepth: Cross-Season Monocular Depth Prediction Dataset and Benchmark under Multiple Environments: Experimental Evaluation Results

 \subsection{Further Discussion}

-In this section, we will discuss how to improve the robustness across multiple environments methodologically to boost more research on long-term robust visual perception.
-Research about long-term performance under changing environments stems from visual place recognition and localization.
-Most of deep learning based methods leverage environmentally-insensitive perceptual auxiliary information like semantic \cite{xu2018unsupervised,benbihi2020image}, geometric \cite{piasco2019learning,piasco2020improving}, context-aware \cite{kim2017learned,xin2019localizing} information, or learn the domain-invariant representation \cite{zhou2020cross,tang2020adversarial} or image translation \cite{jenicek2019no, zheng_2020_ECCV} in multi-domain setting.
+In this section, we will discuss how to improve the robustness across multiple environments to boost more research on long-term robust visual perception.
+The key problem of long-term robust perception is the real-world out-of-distribution robustness of machine learning models \cite{hendrycks2021many}, where images from changing environments act as samples from different distribution with respect to the training distribution.
+Since real-world environments are very hard to quantify using specific distribution distance, the robust perception is very challenging.
+Empirically, research about long-term performance under changing environments stems from visual place recognition and localization.
+Most of deep learning based methods leverage environmentally-insensitive perceptual auxiliary information like semantic \cite{xu2018unsupervised,benbihi2020image,9296559}, geometric \cite{piasco2019learning,piasco2020improving},or learn the domain-invariant representation \cite{hu2019retrieval,zhou2020cross,tang2020adversarial} or image translation \cite{jenicek2019no, zheng_2020_ECCV} in multi-domain setting to deal with changing environments.
+Viewing the monocular depth prediction as pixel-level regression, we believe \textit{SeasonDepth} will facilitate future research theoretically and empirically.

-Our work targets the robustness of these auxiliary perceptual tasks, evaluating the best monocular depth prediction methods under different environments.
-The findings from our benchmark are intuitively environmentally-insensitive, \textit{e.g.}, stereo geometric constraint, multi-task learning with semantic segmentation.
-Following the methodology and taxonomy of long-term visual place recognition methods, many potential models can be developed using our dataset and benchmark, like domain-invariant feature-based methods, attention mechanism involved methods \textit{etc.}